chekhovproject/carlsonrw.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the Department of Psychology at Yale University, advised by [Molly Crockett](http://www.crockettlab.org/).
-I study what motivates people to help others (prosocial motivation) using theory and methods from social psychology, computer science, and neuroscience.
+I'm a PhD student in the Department of Psychology at Yale University, advised by [Molly Crockett](http://www.crockettlab.org/).
+I'm interested in what motivates people to help others, and how people interpret others' motives for helping.
+My research uses theory and methods from social psychology, computer science, and neuroscience.

-You can learn more about my research [here](https://carlsonrw.github.io/publications/).
+You can learn more about my work [here](https://carlsonrw.github.io/publications/).